digiscot/digiscot-website/pages/evolution/digital-pioneers/shapinsay.md

 **Lynne:** Promoting the project digitally has helped those taking part feel pleased about their involvement and there’s a satisfaction in having their work and island featured and admired both within and beyond Shapinsay.

-From our <a target='_blank' href="https://www.facebook.com/ShapDevTrust/videos/vb.116047575144237/1108799772535674/?type=2&theater">Facebook</a> promotion, the project was picked up by BBC Breakfast TV who featured some shots of our handiwork as a backdrop to a feature on Orkney – emphasising the validity and relevance of the work to a national audience.
+The project was picked up by BBC Breakfast TV who featured some shots of our handiwork as a backdrop to a feature on Orkney – emphasising the validity and relevance of the work to a national audience.
 A local glossy magazine has also recently asked to do a feature on us.

 ![Shapinsay Development Trust](/images/digital-pioneers/filming.jpg){:height="400px" width="1200px"}{:.responsive-img}